Al Gore: Vice presidency (1993–2001)

-According to Leslie Budd, author of E-economy: Rhetoric or Business Reality, this economic success was due, in part, to Gore's continued role as an Atari Democrat, promoting the development of information technology, which led to the dot-com boom. (c.
-1995–2001).
 Clinton and Gore entered office planning to finance research that would "flood the economy with innovative goods and services, lifting the general level of prosperity and strengthening American industry".
 Their overall aim was to fund the development of, "robotics, smart roads, biotechnology, machine tools, magnetic-levitation trains, fiber-optic communications and national computer networks.
 Also earmarked [were] a raft of basic technologies like digital imaging and data storage."
 Critics claimed that the initiatives would "backfire, bloating Congressional pork and creating whole new categories of Federal waste".

-During the election and his term as vice president, Gore popularized the term Information Superhighway, which became synonymous with the Internet, and he was involved in the creation of the National Information Infrastructure.
+During the election and his term as vice president, Gore popularized the term "Information Superhighway", which became synonymous with the Internet, and he was involved in the creation of the National Information Infrastructure.
 Gore first discussed his plans to emphasize information technology at UCLA on January 11, 1994, in a speech at The Superhighway Summit.
 On March 29, 1994, Gore made the inaugural keynote to a Georgetown University symposium on governmental reform (Note: The annual Marver H. Bernstein Symposium on Governmental Reform was established by Georgetown University in memory of Marver Bernstein, a professor at their School of Foreign Service, former president of Brandeis University, expert on public administration and author of research on the role of the federal executive.) with a lecture entitled, "The new job of the federal executive".
 Gore spoke on how technology was changing the nature of government, public administration, and management in general, noting that while in the past deep hierarchical structures were necessary to manage large organizations, technology was offering more accurate and streamlined access to information, thus facilitating flatter management structures.
 He was involved in a number of projects including NetDay '96 and 24 Hours in Cyberspace.
 The Clinton–Gore administration also launched the first official White House website in 1994 and subsequent versions through 2000.
 During 1993 and early 1994, Gore was tapped by the administration to advocate for the adoption of the Clipper Chip, a technology developed by the National Security Agency designed to provide for law enforcement access to encrypted communications.
 After political and technical objections, the initiative was essentially dropped.